botlakes6/fnsa/README.md

 # fnsa
-Fortnite External Soft Aim
+# Fortnite External Soft Aim
 ![alt text](https://i.ytimg.com/vi/r1hxneFNZKU/maxresdefault.jpg)
-This is not meant to be used for educational purposes
+This is meant to be used for educational purposes
+#I DO NOT TAKE ANY RESPONSIBILITY WHEN YOU GET BANNED...